 Listening guides are like a collector’s item in my studio.
-The file drawers hold no less than six different forms obtained over the years from other wonderful teaching sites.
-Unfortunately, none of them have hit it spot on for me, so last year I finally came up with my own.
+My file drawers hold no less than six different forms obtained from other wonderful teaching sites over the years.
+Unfortunately, none of them have quite hit it spot on for me, so I finally came up with my own.

-Inspired by the Listening Card Race from Pianimation, this listening guide uses small visual cues and descriptors.
-This sheet is wonderful to use for student performances during group class to keep students engaged in listening to the music (and performance) actively.
+This listening guide uses small visual cues and descriptors and is wonderful to use for student performances during group class to keep students engaged in listening to the music (and performance) actively.

 Laminating the sheets will keep them in good shape for repeated use.
-Sometimes we use dry-erase markers, but I prefer to simply have students use game markers such as pennies, Japanese erasers, or the clear flat marbles that you see.
+Sometimes we use dry-erase markers, but I prefer to simply have students use game markers such as pennies, Japanese erasers, or clear flat marble/pebbles like my students are using in this photo.

 Note: I don’t necessarily expect students to write down answers to the question of “Mood,” etc. They can simply be prepared with a verbal answer.